Sri Lankan sambar deer

-The Sri Lankan sambar or Indian sambar (Rusa unicolor unicolor) - it is also spelt "sambhur" or "sambur" - ගෝනා (gōṇā) in Sinhala, is a subspecies of the sambar that lives in India and Sri Lanka.
-This subspecies is one of the largest sambar subspecies, with the largest antlers both in size and in body proportions.
+The Sri Lankan sambar or Indian sambar (Rusa unicolor unicolor), also known as ගෝනා (gōṇā) in Sinhala, is a subspecies of the sambar that lives in India and Sri Lanka.
+British explorers and planters referred to it, erroneously, as an elk, leading to place names such as Elk Plain.

+Description

+This subspecies is the largest sambar subspecies and representative of the Rusa genus, with the largest antlers both in size and in body proportions.
 Large males weight up to 270–280 kg.

+Distribution and habitat

 Sambar live in both lowland dry forests and mountain forests.
 Large herds of sambar roam the Horton Plains National Park, where it is the most common large mammal.

-British explorers and planters referred to it, erroneously, as an elk, leading to place names such as Elk Plain.